-The Integrated Financial Planning and Forecasting Blueprint Powered by IBM Cognos is the hub that aligns corporate targets with operational plans
+The Integrated Financial Planning and Forecasting Blueprint is the hub that aligns corporate targets with operational plans

 IBM Cognos Performance Blueprints are preconfigured solution building blocks that enable companies to jump-start implementations.
 Blueprints are pre-defined data, process and policy models that encapsulate collective best-practice knowledge from the IBM Cognos Innovation Center for Performance Management and its leading customers for specific business process areas.